MolSSI/QCSchema/docs/source/index.rst

 Existing JSON Efforts
 ----------------------
-proposed spec.
+JSON or XML based input or output is a common abstraction with quantum chemistry.
 The idea is to pull from this diverse group and coalesce into a single specification to prevent duplication of effort.

  * `Autodesk JSON <https://github.com/Autodesk/molecular-design-toolkit/wiki/Molecular-JSON-Draft-Spec#molecule>`_